yudharisandy/ML_Model_Inference_Example/README.md

 ```Dockerfile``` -> ```Image``` -> ```Container```

 ```Dockerfile```: Contains a blueprint of an image.

 ```Image```: An immutable snapshot that includes everything needed to run a container.

 ```Container```:  A lightweight and executable runtime instance of an image.

 Before run the next few steps, make sure docker has successfully installed in your machine.
-If not, please refer to [this](https://docs.docker.com/engine/install/).
-Reference for [setup GPU](https://docs.ultralytics.com/guides/docker-quickstart/#installing-nvidia-docker-runtime).

 Nb: I used Docker Desktop for Windows.